lazy-eggplant/vs.templ/docs/syntax.md

 To introduce the value of an expression as text content of an element.
 It accepts a path expression `src` as argument.
 By default, it is assumed to be `$`.
 It also supports an additional `format` argument, but at this stage it has no implementation.

+### `calc`

+Used to compute more complex expressions which are not restricted like those for paths.
+Aside from that, its behaviour in the final XML is similar to `value`.

 ### `element`

 To generate a new element whose type is determined by a tag expression `ns:type`.
 Any other property and child will be preserved.